 is redefining what it means to love and live with HIV

 around the world.

 July 24, 2017: One year after the U=U Consensus Statement was issued, U=U advocates from sixteen countries convened at the International AIDS Society Conference in Paris.
-The U=U community took center stage and held a press conference with global leaders to endorse the message and call for universal access so all people with HIV can benefit from it.
+The U=U community took center stage and held a press conference with global leaders to endorse the message and call for universal access to treatment and care to save lives and prevent new transmissions.